eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 - in rare circumstances, you get inscrutable lifetime errors, these often happen when multiple orthogonal features intersect: e.g. closures and async
 - often this is a sign you have to simplify
 - When you get a design that uses lifetimes to have a completely clone()-free flow, it is really satisfying.
 And you can expect it to be fast.
+- borrowing is like referential transparency but useful

 ## Hiring {#hiring}